Millionaire businessman found guilty of Auckland grandmother's murder

 A millionaire investor from China who watched his once-lucrative New Zealand businesses fail after moving to Auckland had been found guilty of stabbing to death the woman he blamed for his huge financial losses.

 Jurors in the High Court at Auckland found Fang Sun, 48, guilty of murder today after nearly 10 hours of deliberation that started yesterday.

-Sun stared ahead with little emotion as the verdict of the 11-member jury was announced.
+Sun stared ahead with little emotion as the verdict was announced.

 Prosecutors alleged during the six-week trial that Sun was furious enough at business partner Elizabeth Zhong, 55, that he broke into her Sunnyhills home around 4am on November 28, 2020, and brutally attacked her in her bedroom.